Sea ice: an overview

-Sea ice is a critical component of the Earth's climate system because, as well as influencing the climate, wildlife, and people who live in the Arctic, it has a wide-reaching impact beyond the polar regions.
+Sea ice is a critical component of the Earth's climate system and has a wide-reaching impact beyond the polar regions.

 Sea ice is frozen seawater which floats on the surface of the ocean.
 Sea ice occurs in both the Arctic and Antarctic where little or no sunlight means that atmospheric conditions are cold enough for the ocean to freeze in the winter.

 Sea ice consists of blocks of frozen seawater known as "floes", which are always in motion pushed along by winds and ocean currents.
 Sea ice floes range in size between 10 m and 5 km wide and are of the order of 0.5 to 5 m thick.
 Areas of open water between ice floes are called "leads".
 Snowfall remains on the floes all year round and over winter can get to 10-20 cm deep.
 Sea ice floes can freeze together and can be broken by collisions or ocean waves.
 Depending on the time of year and the location, ice floes may float independently from each other or be squashed together to form an almost continuous pack ice cover permeated by cracks and ridges of thicker ice.